-For most people logos are a type of instant recognition of a company or service.
-In a previous post I have written about the Critical Aspects of Creating a Logo and What Logos Do.
-This present series complements some topics on why it is so important for your business to have this symbol of text and images that we call a logo and the direct and indirect consequences to your company and to your customer.
+For most people, logos are a type of instant recognition of a company or service.
+In previous posts, I wrote about the Critical Aspects of Creating a Logo and What Logos Do.
+Now, I intend to delve into significant themes surrounding the critical importance of a logo—a symbolic representation combining text and images—for your business.
+This discussion will encompass both the direct and indirect impacts such a symbol has on your company and its customers.

-Let’s suppose that your CEO asks you to create a little symbol that depicts what the company is about, the company’s authority and credibility before the customers, the ethical future of the company and the emotional response to the customer.
-For this symbol, you must use words and images your customers can understand to be able to connect with them and, besides that, the little symbol will be spread to hundreds of places in different locations and different media.
-And, finally, these symbols have to last forever.
+Let’s consider a scenario where your client requests the design of a compact emblem that represents the essence of their company, symbolising its authority and credibility to customers, reflecting its commitment to ethical practices, and evoking an emotional connection with its audience.
+For this symbol, you must use words and images the customers can understand to be able to connect with them.
+Consider that the little symbol will be spread to hundreds of places in different locations and different media.
+And finally, these symbols have to last forever.

-Don’t get cranky!
-After all, this CEO just wants to stand out from the crowd with a professional and consistent branding style.
-And he/she wants the creation of a memorable symbol to identify the company to the customers and, subsequently, persuade them with their credibility.
+Remain calm!
+After all, your client wants to stand out from the crowd with a professional and consistent branding style.
+They want the creation of a memorable symbol to identify the company to the customers and, subsequently, persuade them with their credibility.

 This is what a logo does.
 Actually, the word logo comes from Greek, and it means ‘reason’ or ‘plan’ – “the divine reason implicit in the cosmos, ordering and giving it form and meaning” (Britannica).

-The Greek philosophers, especially, offer us a wealth of reading on the metaphysical and theological systems to describe and define this principle, but what is most important for us as marketers now is the inseparable identification of the logos with the company it represents and, also, the reason to convince or persuade the target audience by engaging that reason.
+The Greek philosophers, especially, offer us a wealth of reading on the metaphysical and theological systems to describe and define this principle, but what is most important for us as marketers now is the inseparable identification of the logos with the company it represents and also, the purpose of convincing or persuading the target audience.

 Analysing this context of aspirations, virtues, and reminders, we can understand the power that logos have nowadays.